Charles the Simple: Deposition

 From 920 to 922, Charles the Simple was in trouble.
 Although he signed the Treaty of Bonn with king Henry the Fowler of East Francia on 7 November 921, he had to fight on two fronts: one against Duke Giselbert of Lotharingia and the other against Hugh the Great, irritated by the treatment of his mother-in-law.
-Defeated, in June 922 Charles the Simple took refuge in Lotharingia, and the nobles of the West Francia declared him deposed from the throne, choosing as the new King Robert, Count of Paris, brother of the late King Odo and father of Hugh the Great.
+Defeated, in June 922 Charles the Simple took refuge in Lotharingia.
+The nobles of West Francia declared him deposed from the throne, choosing as the new King Robert, Count of Paris, brother of the late King Odo and father of Hugh the Great.

 Charles the Simple returned to France to regain the throne.
 His army, supported by a Lotharingian army and a group of soldiers, faced King Robert's army at Soissons in June 923.
 According to Richerus, Robert was killed in battle by Count Fulbert or according to other historians, by Charles the Simple.
 Despite the death of Robert, his army won the battle and Charles the Simple had to escape from the battlefield.
 The French nobles elected Rudolph of France (Robert's son-in-law) as their new King, with his coronation taking place on 13 July 923 at St Médard, Soissons.

 During the summer, Charles the Simple was captured by Herbert II, Count of Vermandois, (another son-in-law of King Robert) at Château-Thierry; meanwhile, King Henry I of Germany took advantage of the situation to seize and add Lotharingia to his domains, after giving his daughter Gerberga of Saxony in marriage to Duke Giselbert.

 After some time at Château-Thierry, the humiliated Charles the Simple was transferred in 924 to Péronne, where he died on 7 October 929 and was immediately buried in the local Monastery of Saint-Fursy.
 The legitimate Carolingian heir was now Louis, but King Rudolph retained the throne and ruled until his death from illness on 15 January 936 at Auxerre, being buried in the Abbey of Sainte-Colombe of Sens.
 The nobility then discussed who could be the next king, because Rudolph left no sons.
 Finally, the nobles unanimously summoned back Louis to France, thanks to the decisive support of Hugh the Great, to become their new king.

 Family

-Charles first married in May 907 to Frederuna, daughter of Dietrich, Count in the Hamaland.
+Charles first married in May 907 to Frederuna, daughter of Dietrich Theodorich von Ringelheim.
 Together they had six daughters: